 - It’s also a great way to meet new people in your community – this was extra nice for me as I am still relatively new to the area.

-- These opportunities fill up quickly, especially as this election was announced with about 6 weeks notice, so the election team will be working on overdrive, so don’t leave it until the last minute to apply.
+- These opportunities fill up quickly, especially as the election in 2019 was announced with about 6 weeks notice, so the election team were working on overdrive, so don’t leave it until the last minute to apply.
 Occasionally last minute opportunities will come up if someone has to drop out due to ill health etc, but it’s better to get your name down sooner, and once you are on the system, it will be easier to apply for future elections.